 A typical homeowner policy will not cover you for water damage as a result of flooding.
 However, the policy will be issued by the “NFIP” or National Flood Insurance Program, which is federally funded.
 However, you can still buy a policy through an insurance company that provides extensive coverage.
 Your plan will include up to $250,000 for structural repairs to your home and $100,000 for the contents inside.
 If you need additional coverage amounts, you can buy coverage from a few select companies.

 If you are thinking of getting your home covered, don’t hesitate.
-Living in a coastal region like Florida and find out that a hurricane is coming your way, you will not have time to buy any coverage.
+If you are living in a coastal region and find out that a hurricane is coming your way, you will not have time to buy any coverage.
 You can not purchase the coverage because there is a 30-day delay on all policies so that people do not get a flood policy at the very last moment.

 Securing Additional coverage

-In several coastal areas like Florida and Louisiana, many residents’ homes are exposed to potential hurricane water damage every few years.
-As a result, many home insurers have provided additional coverage called hurricane deductibles onto homeowners insurance Florida.
-You should thoroughly review your policy as the deductible may be up to 5% of your home’s value.
+In several coastal areas, many residents’ homes are exposed to potential hurricane water damage every few years.
+As a result, many home insurers have provided additional coverage called hurricane deductibles onto homeowners insurance.
+You should thoroughly review your policy, as the deductible may be up to 5% of your home’s value.